jamesmh/coravel/DocsV2/docs/Events/README.md

 }
 ```

-### Queuing An Event To Be Broadcasted
+### Queuing

-You may queue events that will be broadcasted in the background of your running app.
+If your listeners do some heavy or long-winded work, then you might want to do that in the background (e.g. not on the current HTTP request).

-See the docs for [Queue Event Broadcasting](/Queuing/#queue-event-broadcasting).
+See the docs for [queue event broadcasting](/Queuing/#queue-event-broadcasting).